MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/5-use-outlook-communicate-findings.md

+# Exercise 1, Task 3: Use Copilot in Outlook to communicate findings to HR leadership
+---
 The Manager Performance report that you created in the prior task analyzes data from the **Contoso_HR_ManagerMetrics.xlsx** file and identifies each manager’s top 3 strengths and recommended areas for improvement.
 Your goal is to communicate these findings to the HR senior leadership team in a clear and professional manner, helping them understand strengths, opportunities, and actionable steps for development.

 Perform the following steps to complete this task: